The Financial Whisperer® Newsletter: Breaking Out Of Your Glass Prison

 Start Untangling Your Emotions From Your $$$

-As I shared with all of you last month, the fear of the approaching emotional tsunami, it came and with it surprising elements that kept re-affirming that everything would all turn out okay, just to be patient and trust the unseen; a tall order when at times I felt as if I was going over the falls....without the barrel.
+As I shared with all of you last month, the fear of the approaching emotional tsunami came, and with it surprising elements that kept re-affirming that everything would all turn out okay, just to be patient and trust the unseen; a tall order when at times I felt as if I was going over the falls...without the barrel.

 This month I am going to talk about ISOLATION: What is it?
 When does it appear?
 How does it relate to money?